 Sometimes your employer doesn’t offer 401k and you need to open a retirement savings account only on your own.
 In this strategy, you need to go for IRA. it’s called an individual retirement account.

-There are two types of IRA.
-First is the traditional IRA where before-tax income is contributed while the second is Roth IRA where after-tax income is contributed.
+There are two types of IRAs.
+The first is the traditional IRA where before-tax income is contributed while the second is Roth IRA where after-tax income is contributed.

-If you want to take a tax advantage then go for Roth IRA where no tax will be deducted on your return and withdrawals.
-While in a traditional IRA your saving grows tax-deferred but when you withdraw then liable to pay taxes.
+If you want to take a tax advantage then go for Roth IRA where no tax will be deducted from your return and withdrawals.
+While in a traditional IRA, your saving grows tax-deferred but when you withdraw then liable to pay taxes.